Pighammer: Concept

 Static explained the album's concept:

 "The Pighammer concept conjures up bizarre images.
 It's about a mad plastic surgeon, with a pig fetish, that likes to convert hot chicks into pigs.
 It is the total opposite of what a plastic surgeon would do.
 He has this crazy hammer device made from a pig foot.
 The images of the surgery in the CD package are only a dark comedic visualization of the real theme of the album, which is my transformation."

-Static's "transformation" was in reference to his decision to stop his drug use as of 2009.
+Static's "transformation" was in reference to his decision to stop his use of drugs in 2009.
 Static wrote the album as a tribute to his new drug-free life, in hopes of inspiring others to get clean as well.